 No one should go bankrupt because of medical costs and life saving health care needs.
-I will continue to support all efforts to ensure Americans and Connecticut residents have access to quality and affordable healthcare.
-I will also continue to fight to protect Social Security and Medicare, and will not support any attempt to privatize Social Security.
+Jim will continue to support all efforts to ensure Americans and Connecticut residents have access to quality and affordable healthcare.
+He will also continue to fight to protect Social Security and Medicare, and will not support any attempt to privatize Social Security.

 With changing demographics and rising health care costs, we must work to make Medicare sustainable for future generations.

 Preserving Social Security presents only modest long-term challenges.
-I will work – and have voted – to put both on a path to long-term stability.
+Jim will work – and has voted – to put both on a path to long-term stability.
 If you are retired, or nearing retirement, you will get the benefits you earned.

 The Affordable Care Act (ACA)